Mary Ellen Russell

 Mr. Ross became involved in Maryland politics in 2006 when he served as campaign manager for successful primary and general campaigns.
 He then assisted in advocacy efforts for both early childhood education and the Earned Income Tax Credit.
 He worked as a legislative aide during the 2011 session.

 Mr. Ross earned a Bachelor of Arts degree in political science from Loyola University Maryland and a Juris Doctor from the University of Maryland School of Law.
+He is admitted to practice law in Maryland.

 Kathy Dempsey has been working in Washington, DC and Maryland in the areas of government, public policy, communications and the Catholic Church since graduating from The University of Texas in 1987 with a Bachelor of Arts degree in government relations.
 Prior to joining the Maryland Catholic Conference in June 2010, Mrs. Dempsey worked several years for the Archdiocese of Washington as assistant director of communications and director of public relations and marketing for the Catholic schools.